 The Khmer New Year—Chol Chnam Thmey in the Khmer language—is one of Cambodia's major holidays.
-Communities with roots in the Khmer culture - most Cambodians and the Khmer minority in Vietnam - stop work for three whole days to return to their home communities and celebrate.
+Communities with roots in the Khmer culture, which includes most Cambodians and the Khmer minority in Vietnam, stop work for three whole days to return to their home communities and celebrate.

-Unlike most holidays which are set to the lunar calendar, the Khmer New Year follows the Gregorian calendar - celebrated for three days, set every April 13 to 15.
-Neighboring Buddhist countries like Myanmar, Thailand and Laos celebrate their respective new years on or around the same date.
+Unlike many Asian holidays that are set to the lunar calendar, the Khmer New Year follows the Gregorian calendar and is celebrated for three days, taking place every year from April 13–15.
+Neighboring Buddhist countries like Myanmar, Thailand, and Laos celebrate their respective New Year celebrations on or around the same date.

 The Khmer New Year marks the end of the traditional harvest season, a time of leisure for farmers who have toiled all year to plant and harvest rice.
-April represents a rare break from the hard work: the summer season reaches its peak in this month, making it all but impossible to work for long in the fields.
+April represents a rare break from the hard work, since it's the hottest and driest month of the year, making it all but impossible to work for long in the fields.

 As the harvest season winds down, farming communities turn their attention to the rites of the New Year ahead of the rainy season that arrives in late May.